mnokno/SudokuSolver/README.md

 # SudokuSolver
-Sudoku Solver with a simple interface for entering and solving sudoku boards.
+Sudoku Solver with a simple cross platform interface for entering and solving sudoku boards.